wavemotion-dave/NINTV-DS/README.md

 -----------------------
 Copyright (c) 2021-2022 Dave Bernazzani (wavemotion-dave)

-Copying and distribution of this emulator, it's source code and associated readme files, with or without modification, are permitted in any medium without royalty provided the this copyright notice is used and wavemotion-dave (NINTV-DS) and Kyle Davis (BLISS) are thanked profusely.
+Copying and distribution of this emulator, its source code and associated readme files, with or without modification, are permitted in any medium without royalty provided the this copyright notice is used and wavemotion-dave (NINTV-DS) and Kyle Davis (BLISS) are thanked profusely.